 The District has acquired the services of Highmark Capital Management to manage the investments of the PARS accounts.
 The goal of the Plan's investment program is to generate adequate long-term returns that, when combined with contributions, will result in sufficient assets to pay the present and future obligations of the Plan.
 The Plan should earn, on a long-term average basis, a rate of return equal to or in excess of the target rate of return of 6.25%.
+A recent evaluation of their investments resulted in a slight modification of expected returns: Moderate (50% equity, 50% fixed income/cash), the return expectation was reduced slightly from 6.33% to 5.89%.
+For comparison purposes, Balanced (60% equity, 40% fixed income/cash) investment objective was reduced from 6.71% to 6.22%.

-HighMark Capital Management 2nd Quarter Report is attached (ATTACHMENT 3).
-In addition, a detailed letter from the Portfolio Manager is attached, describing the 2nd Quarter activity (ATTACHMENT 4).
+HighMark Capital Management 1st Quarter Report is attached (ATTACHMENT 3).
+In addition, a detailed letter from the Portfolio Manager is attached, describing the 1st Quarter activity (ATTACHMENT 4).

-Of the \$18,631,294 in the investment and cash accounts as of June 30, 2019, only \$16,182,517 was available for on-going operational costs.
-The \$2,448,777 Seawall Mitigation funds may only be used for the acquisition of beachfront property in southern Monterey Bay.
+Of the \$20,164,059 in the investment and cash accounts as of March 31, 2022, only \$17,659,009 was available for on-going operational costs.
+The \$2,505,051 Seawall Mitigation funds may only be used for the acquisition of beachfront property in southern Monterey Bay.
 These funds are further reserved under the District's Unassigned Reserve Levels Policy.
 They are described in more detail in the monthly financial report.